-Williams, through subsidiaries, also directly invests in energy projects primarily in Canada, South America and Lithuania and continues to explore and develop additional projects for international investments.
-In addition, Williams invests in energy and infrastructure development funds in Asia and Latin America.
+Williams, through subsidiaries, also directly invests in energy and telecommunications projects primarily in Canada, South America, Australia, and Lithuania and continues to explore and develop additional projects for international investments.
+It also invests in energy, telecommunications, and infrastructure development funds in Asia and Latin America.

-Williams is a holding company headquartered in Tulsa, Oklahoma.
 Williams was originally incorporated under the laws of the State of Nevada in 1949 and was reincorporated under the laws of the State of Delaware in 1987.
 Williams maintains its principal executive offices at One Williams Center, Tulsa, Oklahoma 74172, telephone (918) 573-2000.